AnamKhalid09/Project-3/README.md

 ## Background

--"The modern Olympic Games or Olympics are the leading international sporting events featuring summer and winter sports competitions in which thousands of athletes from around the world participate in a variety of competitions.
+*"The modern Olympic Games or Olympics are the leading international sporting events featuring summer and winter sports competitions in which thousands of athletes from around the world participate in a variety of competitions.
 The Olympic Games are considered the world's foremost sports competition with more than 200 teams, representing sovereign states and territories, participating.
-The Olympic Games are normally held every four years, and since 1994, have alternated between the Summer and Winter Olympics every two years during the four-year period." (see Reference 2)
+The Olympic Games are normally held every four years, and since 1994, have alternated between the Summer and Winter Olympics every two years during the four-year period."* (see Reference 2)

 According to nbcsports, United States of America has always been on the top and have won maximum medals in the history of Olympic games.
 Then Russia, Germany, Great Britain and France are among the top performers in the descending order.
 (See Reference 1)